Frontera

 About Frontera

 Frontera Rural Park occupies the western half of El Hierro, the smallest and most remote of the main Canary Islands, protecting approximately 12,488 hectares of dramatic volcanic landscape from the cloud forest-shrouded mountain ridge to the precipitous coastline below.
-The park encompasses the massive El Golfo amphitheatre, a giant gravitational collapse scar that forms a sweeping crescent of vertical cliffs 1,000 meters high above a fertile coastal shelf formed on the landslide debris.
-El Hierro was declared a UNESCO Biosphere Reserve in its entirety, and Frontera represents its wildest and most geologically dramatic landscape.
+[1] The park encompasses the massive El Golfo amphitheatre, a giant gravitational collapse scar that forms a sweeping crescent of vertical cliffs above a fertile coastal shelf formed on the landslide debris.
+El Hierro was declared a UNESCO Biosphere Reserve in 2000, and Frontera represents its wildest and most geologically dramatic landscape.
+[2]

 Wildlife Ecosystems

-The park provides critical habitat for the giant lizard of El Hierro, one of the rarest reptiles in the world with a total population of approximately 500 individuals surviving on the precipitous cliffs of the Gulf.
-Endemic birds include the Canarian blue tit and Canarian chiffchaff, while the marine environment supports diverse oceanic life including bottlenose dolphins, pilot whales, and manta rays in the deep waters offshore.
-The laurel forest zone harbors Bolle's pigeon, while overhead the rare Canarian Egyptian vulture patrols the cliffs.
+The park provides critical habitat for the El Hierro giant lizard (Gallotia simonyi), one of the rarest reptiles in the world, with a wild population estimated at approximately 300–400 individuals surviving on the precipitous cliffs of the El Golfo area.
+[1] Endemic birds include the Canarian blue tit and Canarian chiffchaff, while the marine environment supports diverse oceanic life including bottlenose dolphins, pilot whales, and manta rays in the deep waters offshore.
+The laurel forest zone harbors Bolle's pigeon, while overhead the Canarian Egyptian vulture patrols the cliffs.

 Flora Ecosystems